Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 You can access Tilde [Here](https://tilde-front-dot-umuzi-prod.nw.r.appspot.com/)

-Please also read {{% contentlink path="topics/agile-triage"  %}}
+Please also read [Agile Triage](http://syllabus.africacode.net/agile/agile-triage/) and [Kanban wastes](http://syllabus.africacode.net/agile/kanban-wastes/)

-## Daily Tech Events

-These happen everyday and are compulsory for everyone to attend.

-##### Stand up

-This is how we begin our day, announcements are shared and we discuss anything that hinders progress.

-- Every morning at 09:00

 ##### Tech Meetups

 These are currently carried out online due to COVID-19 keep an eye on the `#meetups-and-events` channel on Rocket Chat

+## How we work remotely

+[Here](https://umuzi-org.github.io/tech-department/remote-work/) you can see how we work remotely and our current conventions and practices, we also make changes to our procedures as and when needed but try to keep this up to date as we evolve.

 ## Communication